FREE SHIPPING on all orders $90 and up in the US.

 The Sahara Desert.

 Working at home, and juggling kids, roommates, partners or extended family, has left many of us with little-to-no time for ourselves.
 Carving out these moments is critical for your mental health, and will return you to your responsibilities and those around you in a better mood and healthier headspace.
 On a personal note, I try to take a solo walk in my neighborhood at least once a week.
-Rarely do I have time alone between my business, a toddler and a one year old.
+Rarely do I have time alone between my business and family.
 It reminds me to look up away from my phone, free my mind, and breathe.

 Related Products